 With the weather in Madrid sitting around the 10-degree mark with constant showers we thought this would be the perfect day to do the Madrid hop on hop off bus tour by city tours.
-Tours like this are excellent for the kids.
+Tours like this are excellent things to do in Madrid with kids.
 There is a lot of sitting and looking and not so much walking and complaining!

 Madrid Hop On Hop Off Bus showcases the many faces of Madrid!

 Along the way, we choose to get off the Madrid hop on hop off bus at a few different sites.
 We visited the Real Jardin Botanico.
 Jardin Botanico is an 8 hectares botanical garden located just behind the Prado Museum.
 The Park contains statues, fountains, monuments, playgrounds and of course a wide range of plants.

 The Temple of De Debod always interested me.
 An Egyptian temple in Madrid.
 Originally built in Aswan in the 2nd century BC.
 The temple was dedicated to Amun.
 It had a remarkable life as many Pharaohs added to the design of the temple before The Roman emperors Augustus and Tiberius completed its decorations.
 Anyway fast forward, the temple was going to be flooded when a dam was built.

 Santa María la Real de La Almudena is the Catholic cathedral in Madrid, the seat of the Roman Catholic Archdiocese of Madrid.
 It is also the newest cathedral in Europe with construction starting in the very late 18th Century and taking a little over 100 years to build.
-It was consecrated by Pope John Paul II in 1993
+It was consecrated by Pope John Paul II in 1993.

-Overall we like the Hop on Hop off buses and have used them in different cities across Europe.
-Considering Madrid is the 3rd largest capital city in Europe with 3.2 million people in the city centre area, navigating it with kids could be an issue.
-They Madrid Hop on Hop off Bus is a great way to get an idea of the sights that you would like to visit in the city you are visiting without having to navigate public transport.
-Whether it be 24 hours in Madrid or 3 days the bus is a great idea.
+Overall we like the Hop on Hop off Madrid bus and have used these tours in different cities across Europe.
+Considering Madrid is the 3rd largest capital city in Europe with 3.2 million people in the city centre area, navigating Madrid with kids could be an issue.
+The Madrid sightseeing hop on hop off bus is a great way to get an idea of the sights that you would like to visit in the city you are visiting without having to navigate public transport.
+Whether it be 24 hours in Madrid or 3 days, the best hop on hop off bus in Madrid is a great idea.

 We received free passes for the Madrid Hop on Hop off bus which in no way influences our opinions